NGC 7606

 NGC 7606 is a spiral galaxy located in the constellation Aquarius.
-It is located at a distance of circa 100 million light years from Earth, which, given its apparent dimensions, means that NGC 7606 is about 165,000 light years across.
+It is located at a distance of about 100 million light years from Earth, which, given its apparent dimensions, means that NGC 7606 is about 200,000 light years across.
 It was discovered by William Herschel on September 28, 1785.
 The galaxy is included in the Herschel 400 Catalogue.
 It lies 45 arcminutes northeast from psi2 Aquarii.
 It can be seen with a 4 inch telescope but its visibility is greatly affected by light pollution.